RBS Group Candidate Privacy Notice

 1) Why do we collect your personal information?

-2) What personal information might we process?
+2) What personal information might we process and how we collect it?

-- Work history/job data; previous employers, positions, dates, etc.
+- Work history/job data; previous employers, positions, dates, etc.;

 - 3 Compensation; basic salary, benefits, bonuses, etc.;